 The following proposition gives a condition when a weakly hyperbolic variety admits a hyperbolic embedding.

 \begin{prop} Assume that $X$ is weakly hyperbolic, with $f \colon X \to \pp^k$ being the real fibered morphism.
-If $\cL = f^* \cO_{\pp^k}(1)$ is very ample then $X$ admits a hyperbolic embedding. \end{prop} \begin{proof} Let $\iota \colon X \to \pp(\textrm{H}^0(X,\cL)^*)$ be the embedding obtained from $\cL$.
-Write $f =(\mu_0,\ldots,\mu_k)$, for $\mu_0,\ldots,\mu_k \in \textrm{H}^0(X,\cL)$.
+If $\cL = f^* \cO_{\pp^k}(1)$ is very ample, then $X$ admits a hyperbolic embedding. \end{prop} \begin{proof} Let $\iota \colon X \to \pp(\textrm{H}^0(X,\cL)^*)$ be the embedding obtained from $\cL$.
+Write $f =(\mu_0:\cdots:\mu_k)$, for $\mu_0,\ldots,\mu_k \in \textrm{H}^0(X,\cL)$.
 Then it is immediate that $\iota(X)$ is hyperbolic with respect to the real subspace $\mu_0 = \ldots = \mu_k = 0$. \end{proof}

-For any $\R$-variety $X$ we can equip $X(\C)$ with the classical topology and $X(\R)$ can be identified with a closed subset of $X(\C)$ with respect to the classical topology.
-In the case where $X$ is a smooth, geometrically irreducible projective curve we have that $M=X(\C)$ is a compact, real Riemann surface with real points $M(\R)=X(\R)$.
-Recall that $M$ is called of dividing type if $M \setminus M(\R)$ has two connected components.
+For any $\R$-variety $X$, we can equip $X(\C)$ with the classical topology and $X(\R)$ is a closed subset of $X(\C)$ with respect to the classical topology.
+Recall that a smooth, geometrically irreducible projective curve $X$ is called of dividing type if $X(\C) \setminus X(\R)$ has two connected components.
 Then we have the following:

-\begin{thm} Let $X$ be a smooth, geometrically irreducible projective curve over $\R$ and $M = X(\C)$ the corresponding Riemann surface.
-The following are equivalent: \begin{enumerate}[(i)] \item $M$ is of dividing type.
+\begin{thm} Let $X$ be a smooth, geometrically irreducible projective curve over $\R$.
+The following are equivalent: \begin{enumerate}[(i)] \item $X$ is of dividing type.

 \item $X$ is weakly hyperbolic.

 \item $X$ admits a hyperbolic embedding into some $\pp^d$.

 \end{enumerate}